5 Things to do Before You Publish a Blog PostApril 28, 2022 By Karen Layman, aka Karen

 That image can help someone grasp the idea of a certain statistic easier than an entire paragraph.
 Images go a long way in keeping readers on your site, too.
 Some sites suggest an image for every few sentences, but it’s really up to you how many you choose to use.

-You need to consider the impact of your images on page speed as well.
+Image optimization is important to your website, and you need to consider the impact of your images on page speed as well.
 Having a ton of images may make your content look interesting, but if it makes your site too slow, it’s harmful instead of helpful.
 There are things you can do, like compressing images, using caching, using a CDN, etc. to improve page speed.